Kd0ve/blog/content/post/secure-file-storage/index.md

 ## Gathering The Info

-Once it’s uploaded, I downloaded the file and looked at the intercepted download request.
+Once it's uploaded, I downloaded the file and looked at the intercepted download request.
 This request was sent to the repeater.
 From there, I changed the request to a post request, added the content type, and made sure that the file content displayed in the response.

 ![Here you can see that the edited request was changed to a post request which displays the contents of the file specified.](Untitled-3.png)